-Welcome to the Kumoricon 2010 Karaoke Contest!
-The Kumoricon Karaoke Contest is an exciting and entertaining vocal competition featuring your favorite anime, J-pop, K-pop, and video game songs.
+Welcome to the Kumoricon 2006 Karaoke Contest!
+The Kumoricon Karaoke Contest is an exciting and entertaining vocal competition featuring your favorite anime, J-pop, and video game songs.
 Featuring a diverse group of passionate and talented singers, this event brings the spirit of friendly competition and the excitement of vocal performance to the convention stage.
 If you enjoy singing, come sign up for our contest, or just come and cheer on your fellow fans!

-Additional at-con signups will be placed on a waiting list.
+Online signups close once we have received 25 entries, and any additional at-con signups will be placed on a waiting list.
 To be guaranteed a spot in the contest, we highly recommend that you sign up online early in the sign-up period before the convention.
 Please note though that every year, we get some cancellations and no-shows, so even if you are on the waiting list, your chances of being in the contest are still very good.

 You must specify the songs you are going to sing when you sign up for the contest.
 You may change your songs freely up until you check in for the auditions, but you must specify something when you sign up.
 Once you have checked in at the convention and handed over your music, you are committed to your song selection.